liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

         Warning: ${theme} variable is no longer available in FreeMarker templates, see https://goo.gl/9fXzYt for more information.

-For all of the theme's theme templates, it suggests replacement code for deprecated code.
+For all the theme's templates, it suggests replacement code for deprecated code.

-The following sections explain how to update various theme templates to Liferay
-7. If you didn't modify any theme templates, you can skip these sections.
+Next, you'll learn how to update various theme templates to @product@ 7.
+If you didn't modify any theme templates, you can skip these sections.

 ### Updating Portal Normal FTL [](id=updating-portal-normal-ftl)

-This section describes how to update your custom `portal_normal.ftl` theme template.
+The first one to update is the `portal_normal.ftl` theme template.
 If you didn't customize `portal_normal.ftl`, you can skip this section.

 In FreeMarker templates, the new syntax for including taglibs lets you use them directly rather than accessing them via the `theme` variable.
 The change is